clay/amphora/lib/plugins/readme.md

 A plugin can add the following to its `module.exports`:

 `module.exports.init`
-   - run once when the plugin is registered
+   - runs once when the plugin is registered
    - given no params

 `module.exports.routes`
-   - run once when amphora adds routes for each site
+   - runs once when amphora adds routes for each site
    - given one param: express router

 `module.exports.save`